Particular/docs.particular.net/nservicebus/messaging/send-a-message.md

 snippet:BasicSendToAnyInstance

 Or, it can request a message to be routed to itself, i.e. the same instance.
-NOTE: This option is only possible when endpoint instance identifier has been specified
+NOTE: This option is only possible when endpoint instance ID has been specified

 snippet:BasicSendToThisInstance